jlichter/Game-AI---Assignment-5-Pacman-/README.md

 	-Fixed an audio glitch in framework where after grabbing a power pellet, the music would play forever.
     -Added the ability to move on to a next level.
 Previously, the player did not get a new screenful of dots once all of them had been consumed
+    -Added new "levels" after you win.
+In the next level, the ghosts speed increases by one.
     -The score now carries over between "levels" AKA each time a screenful of dots is created -Scoring is displayed horizontally and updated correctly on screen